The Ultimate Carry-on Packing Guide

 4. Pack Clothes Without Wrinkles

-2. Consider utilizing vacuum-sealed bags to pack your clothes in layers.
-I do it myself when I travel internationally and I need to pack as many clothes as possible and it works out great.
+• Try vacuum-sealed bags.
+I do it myself when I travel internationally, and I need to pack as many clothes as possible, and it works out great.
 Additionally, you have the option to purchase a wrinkle-release spray for added convenience.

 5. Check the Weather Before Your Trip